Peary Charan Sarkar: The Reading Books

 The First Book of Reading for Native Children was published in 1850, probably by the School Book Press, and the rest of the Reading Books (numbers two to six) came out between 1851 and 1870, not necessarily in sequence.
 In 1875 Sarkar's friend and colleague at Presidency College, E. R. Lethbridge, proposed a revision of the books and began negotiations with Thacker and Spink of Calcutta to republish them.
 However, at around this time Lethbridge was contacted by Macmillan and Company and (rather unethically) he gave the books to them.
 Thacker had already printed a few copies and when this was discovered Macmillan had to buy them up and soothe Thacker's ruffled feelings.

 Macmillan were looking for a ready made series with which to launch their Indian publishing business.

 Other achievements

-He played a significant role in the Bengal Renaissance.
+Sarkar played a significant role in the Bengal Renaissance.
 Apart from his role in initiating women's education and impressing upon people to send their daughters to school when Bethune school was opened, he played a pioneering role in the teaching of agriculture in a scientific manner.
 He set up a vocational training centre for the children of women workers and was instrumental in opening many new schools.
 He was one of the patrons of Hindu Mela.

 He took charge of editing the government newspaper Education Gazette in 1866, but resigned from that position when he was not allowed to publish certain news.
 He took a leading part to promote prohibition and was one of the founders of Eden Hindu Hostel.

 He published two newspapers named Well Wisher and Hitasadhak.